-Culinary nutrition is an exciting interdisciplinary research-based field with biochemical underpinnings that form a framework on which creative culinary professionals hang their artfully designed recipes.
-The Culinary Nutrition Bachelor of Science degree at Life University prepares students to respect food and the food system as an integral part of health and healing.
+Culinary nutrition is an exciting interdisciplinary research-based field with biochemical underpinnings that form a framework on which creative culinary professionals hang their artfully designed recipes while incorporating culinary science.
+The Bachelor of Science degree at Life University prepares students to respect food and the food system as an integral part of health and healing.

-Graduates will be able to merge culinary nutrition expertise with traditional business skills, such as entrepreneurship and technical writing, to lead the growing field that uses food restoratively and therapeutically to promote vibrant health and flavorful cuisine.
+Graduates will be able to merge an expertise, built on culinary science, with traditional business skills, such as entrepreneurship and technical writing, to lead the growing field that uses food restoratively and therapeutically to promote vibrant health and flavorful cuisine.
 Coursework focuses on culinary arts, functional nutrition, culinary nutrition, food science, sustainability, entrepreneurship and food service management.

 Graduates will become: